 Rhonda L. Norman, Xavier University, and Mei Tang, University of Cincinnati

 Career practitioners encountering ethical dilemmas often feel lost at sea without a compass.
 In this roundtable, participants will discuss a current case and come to realize that following an ethical decision-making model, reviewing their ethical codes, and consulting with peers will help them navigate through ethical fog and storms.

 Catharine Beecher, Private Practice

 #6-10 The Journey to Having it All: African American Women's Experiences in Pursuit of Career and Family

 While many women are faced with numerous challenges in achieving their career goals concurrent with family formation plans, African American women are faced with additional complications.
 African American women need to be empowered and encouraged to persevere while on their quest to have it all (marriage, children, and career).

-Tiffany R. Williams and Brittan Davis, Cleveland State University
+Tiffany R. Williams, Cleveland State University

 #6-11 Comprehensive Career Services for Transsexual Women and Men